duylongpro99/go-patterns/go-singleton/mental.md

 - Only one instance of a class is created globally.
 - One unified access point
-- Belongs to creational pattern
+- Belongs to the **Creational Pattern** category
-- Suitable for situations where global unique control is required.
+- Suitable for situations where *global unique control* is required.

 # Core features